 Duration: Approximately 2 hours.
 Total distance is approximately 1.5 mile (2K)

-When: @8pm on Thursdays & Saturdays (March through October).
+When: @8pm on Thursdays & Saturdays, March through November.
+Also @8pm Mondays May through August.
 View our full tour calendar.

 Cost: This tour is free to take, and you get to decide what, if anything, the tour was worth when it’s done.